Alfredo E. Pascual: Awards

 Pascual's accomplishments as U.P.
 President were recognized with the Presidential Lingkod Bayan Award in 2014 from the Philippine President, the Rotary Golden Wheel Award for Higher Education in 2013, and the Lifetime Distinguished Achievement Award from the U.P.
 Alumni Association in 2017.
 For his achievements as U.P.
 President, he was also given by the Asia CEO Awards in 2018 the recognition as Circle of Excellence awardee for the category Global Filipino Executive of the Year.

-Pascual was also conferred an honorary Doctor of Pedagogy degree by Angeles University in Angeles, Pampanga, Philippines in 2012; an honorary Doctor of Sciences by the Pamantasan ng Lungsod ng Maynila (University of the City of Manila) in 2015; an honorary Doctor of Humanities by Partido State University in 2016; and a PhD in Social Science (honoris causa) by Shu-Te University, Taiwan in 2016.
+Pascual was also conferred an honorary Doctor of Laws by the University of the Philippines in 2020; an honorary Doctor of Pedagogy by the Angeles University in Angeles, Pampanga, Philippines in 2012; an honorary Doctor of Sciences by the Pamantasan ng Lungsod ng Maynila (University of the City of Manila) in 2015; an honorary Doctor of Humanities by Partido State University in 2016; and a PhD in Social Science (honoris causa) by Shu-Te University, Taiwan in 2016.

+In October 2024, Pascual was conferred the Arangkada Lifetime Achievement Award for 2024 by the Joint Foreign Chambers of the Philippines (JFC) in recognition of his "44 years of public service, especially his most recent achievements as the former Secretary of Trade and Industry."